turboapps/docs/building/continuous_integration/using_spoonium_with_ci.md

 # Log in if images from a hub repository are specified
 turbo login <username> <password>

-# Execute the SpoonScript and build a new image
+# Execute the TurboScript and build a new image
 turbo build -n=<name> C:\path\to\turbo.me

 # Export the image to a location on the host system